OpenKore/openkore/trunk/mercdb/readme.txt

 The idea:
-running around an manually checking prices from other mercs is a pain. let a bot do the job. check on a web-site what he found. when the bot finds very cheap offers (hot-deals) let him buy it.
+running around and manually checking prices from other mercs is a pain. let a bot do the job. check on a web-site what he found. when the bot finds very cheap offers (hot-deals) let him buy it.